Wilharty/simple_shell/README.md

-Second group of 2 ALX project
+Second group of 2 in ALX project